MarcoYou/MarcoYou.github.io/_posts/2020-12-24-05-Econometrics.md

 ## 1. Introduction

-Two types of non linearity in regression functions:
+Two types of non-linearity in regression functions:

 - Non-linear functions of a single independent varialbe (most prevailing type)
   - Polynomials